 What are the most common WordPress problems for hosting providers?
 In what domains do common WordPress problems fall for most users?
 How much does WordPress itself mitigate these problems and what can hosting providers and users do?
 In this episode, Joe and Lucas discuss the three main areas under which WordPress problems usually fall — performance, updates, and security.
 You can have noisy neighbors when an environment is shared by too many users, impacting your website’s performance.

 Frequent updates are also often a pain point as non-updated plugins and themes can lead to security issues.
 Hosting providers should ideally provide solutions for this, otherwise it can lead to backdoors that compromise websites.
-For instance, tools such as Smart Updates for Plesk WordPress Toolkit analyzes WordPress updates and identifies and performs changes without breaking the production site.
+For instance, tools such as Smart Updates for Plesk WP Toolkit analyzes WordPress updates and identifies and performs changes without breaking the production site.
 It also notifies users of any potentially critical updates.

 It’s essential for users to be proactive about potential issues from their side, especially non-savvy tech users.
 What can users do to ensure that they are taking the right precautions?
 The first thing is to make sure that they use a trusted web hoster who provides them with a secure hosting environment.
 Recently, WordPress has also had an increasing emphasis on security and recommends some basic security protections.
 For example, to make sure that access is limited, keeping backups, regular updates, and installing plugins and themes from trusted sources.
 For WordPress, security is about risk reduction.